Frequently asked questions

 As underpinning is a very expensive remedial exercise and should only be carried out as a last resort and in severe cases, Magryn & Associates engineers will always first look for and consider other appropriate solutions.

-All fees for this work are time-based and charged at our rate of $225 per hour plus GST.
-Using a typical suburban Adelaide home as an example, the evaluation and recommendations captured in the report tend to cost in the region of $1,050 plus GST if no underpinning is recommended.
-Where underpinning is involved, the report costs about $1,550 as there is also a need to investigate the site soil and prepare an underpin design.
-As at November 2020.
+All fees for this work are time-based and charged at our rate of $264 per hour including GST.
+Using a typical suburban Adelaide home as an example, the evaluation and recommendations captured in the report tend to cost in the region of $1,600 including GST if no underpinning is recommended.
+Where underpinning is involved, the report costs about $2,200 including GST as there is also a need to investigate the site soil and prepare an underpin design.
+As at May 2022.’

 In more complicated cases, we might also be required to conduct a floor level survey inside the house.
 While the advanced Technidea zip level we use provides us with a quick and highly accurate reading of the sloping floor, the survey is at some additional cost.